anderslarssonvbg/fiber-api/README.md

 {
 	"inquiryId": "ec4bc754-6a30-11e2-a585-4fc569183061",
-	"state": "WAIT_ASYNC_ANSWER", // "DONE_SUCCESS", "DONE_FAILED", "DONE_ASYNC_ANSWER_SUCCESS", "DONE_ASYNC_ANSWER_FAILED"
+	"state": "WAIT_ASYNC_ANSWER", // "'DONE_SUCCESS', 'DONE_FAILED', 'DONE_ASYNC_ANSWER_SUCCESS', 'DONE_ASYNC_ANSWER_FAILED'"
 	"message": "",
 	"offers": [
 		{
 			"supplier": "STOKAB",
 			"offerValidUntil": "2016-01-31",
-			"connectionId": "", // may be set to the identifier for the connection if that is already generated when inquiry is answered
+			"connectionId": "", // "may be set to the identifier for the connection if that is already generated when inquiry is answered"
-			"deliveryDuration": 20, // days from order to delivered connection "products": [
+			"deliveryDuration": 20, // "days from order to delivered connection" "products": [
 				{
 					"name": "Point2Point",